scipp/ess/packages/essreduce/docs/user-guide/reduction-workflow-guidelines.md

 Adding dependencies on large data to the output metadata extraction may lead to large data being kept alive in memory.

 **Note**
-Most of this is avoid by following S.2.
+Most of this is avoided by following S.2.
 A bad example would be writing the total raw counts to the output metadata, as this would require keeping the large data alive in memory, unless it is ensured that the task runs early.

-### S.4: Handle single- and double-precision transparently
+### S.4: Preserve floating-point precision of input data and coordinates

 **Reason**
 Single-precision may be sufficient for most data.